Arizona Veterans Memorial Coliseum: Tenants

-The arena remains open for some events, even though the Suns left in 1992 for the America West Arena (now Footprint Center).
+The arena remains open for some events, even though the Suns left in 1992 for America West Arena (now Footprint Center).
 The Arizona State Fair schedules concerts, comedy shows and other events in the Coliseum during the Fair's annual season (which begins each October).
-For several years, it hosted portions of Arizona's high school basketball championships; those were moved to the newer Gila River Arena in 2005 and returned to the Coliseum for 2020.
+For several years, it hosted portions of Arizona's high school basketball championships; those were moved to the newer Gila River Arena (now Desert Diamond Arena) in 2005 and returned to the Coliseum for 2020.

 In the fall of 2005, the Coliseum sheltered up to 2,500 evacuees from New Orleans in the wake of Hurricane Katrina.
 The evacuees were relocated to other housing in time for the opening of the Fair that October.

 The Coliseum most recently hosted Sam Smith on his In The Lonely Hour Tour in the summer of 2015.
 The Phoenix Suns would also return to the Veterans Memorial Coliseum for a pre-season scrimmage on October 3, 2015, as a part of their "We Are PHX" movement, as well as unveiled signs commemorating the 50th anniversary of the Coliseum's existence.

 In the late spring and early summer of 2021, the Coliseum was the site of the controversial multi-month audit of Maricopa County's 2020 presidential election ballots by the Republican caucus of the state Senate.

 The Phoenix Union High School District holds its high school graduation ceremonies for all its schools starting on Tuesday after the third Monday in May for three days (Tuesday, Wednesday and Thursday).